-We continued to reinforce our presence on digital platforms to reach out to more MDWs and we showcased students' success stories, Aidha programmes and our dedicated volunteering community through social media and media coverage.
+We continued to reinforce our presence on digital platforms to reach out to more MDWs and we showcased our new developments (e.g. our new campus), new short courses and our dedicated volunteering community through social media and media coverage.